Newcastle and Carlisle Railway: Slow to start work

 In fact the supporters of the alternative route on the south of the Tyne, to Gateshead, continued their fight; the advantage of it was the comparative ease of reaching the section of the Tyne further east where sea-going ships could berth; mineral traffic from points on the line to shipping quays was a prime consideration, and a north-bank railway could not reach this location without extreme engineering difficulty.
-On 14 October 1829 a shareholder circularised the proprietors urging this view, and after all the parliamentary argument over the route, the first shareholder's meeting on 16 October 1829 considered the matter yet again.
+On 14 October 1829 a shareholder lobbied the proprietors urging this view, and after all the parliamentary argument over the route, the first shareholder's meeting on 16 October 1829 considered the matter yet again.

 The revised route at the Carlisle end of the line was now uncontroversial, although it involved prodigious engineering works, including several viaducts and large bridges, and a tunnel.
 It was not until 25 March 1830 that work started: the foundation stone of the Eden Viaduct was laid by Henry Howard.
 In fact, the central section of the route was considered to be the best to bring in some early revenue, and that is where the emphasis was placed.